-We are committed to abiding by all data protection laws in the countries in which we operate and we will be open and transparent in how we use your personal information.
+We are committed to abiding by all data protection laws in the countries in which we operate and we will be open and transparent in how we use, store, process and share your personal information.

 This policy contains links to more information on many of the topics listed and further external links if you wish to read more about personal data management.

 We are registered with the UK Information Commissioner’s Office as a data controller and our registration number is Z1705223.

 Our head office address is 52 Grosvenor Gardens, London, SW1W 0AU.

 If you need to contact someone to talk about personal data privacy you can contact our Data Protection Team at firstname.lastname@example.org.

 Personal data is data which identifies a person (you) from either information directly provided or if combined with information that we may already hold.

 You can find out more about the legal definitions of personal data here.

 - Job Title

 - Email Address